Our train the trainer courses have been delivered throughout the UK, Europe, Asia, the Middle East, and Africa.

 'And your name is John.' - with a questioning intonation (ie going up at the end)

-It now sounds like you are actually asking for confirmation of the person's name.
+It now sounds like you are asking for confirmation of the person's name.

 Equally, try:

-The reason this is so relevant to a speaker is that often under pressure, there is a tendency for our voices to go up.
-It is almost as if, under pressure, we are asking ourselves: 'Do I know what comes next?'
+This is so relevant to a speaker because often, under pressure, our voices tend to rise.
+It is almost as if, under pressure, we are asking ourselves, 'Do I know what comes next?'

-Add to that a little bit of shallow breathing that often comes with nerves and the voice will tend to become thinner and higher anyway.
+Add to that some shallow breathing that often comes with nerves, and the voice will tend to become thinner and higher anyway.

 Speakers and Trainers need to command a level of competence in front of their audience or students